exyte/FloatingButton/README.md

 `initialOpacity` - opacity for submenu buttons when the menu is closed
 `animation` - custom SwiftUI animation like `Animation.easeInOut()` or `Animation.spring()`
 `delays` - delay for each submenu button's animation start
+    - you can pass array of delayes - one for each element
+    - or you can pass `delayDelta` - then this same delay will be used for each element `wholeMenuSize` - pass CGSize binding to get updates of menu's size.
+Menu's size inclides main button frame and all of elements' frames

 ### Straight menu only options